 It’s a reality that crime trends are specific within a set population.
 Culture, laws, and a variety of other defining factors are responsible for guiding national crime trends.
 For example, in the U.S., firearms, our level of freedom, and the legal system, set us apart from others.
 The same goes for Russia, China, England, and New Zealand.
 The defining factors that are specific to their countries set them apart from the rest of the world.

 As national crime trends vary from nation to nation, so do regional and local trends within a nation.
 Therefore, it’s a good idea to stay on top of regional and local trends.
 It’s these trends that will have a greater potential effect on people.
 Therefore, knowing the tactics, techniques and procedures (also known as TTP’s) of criminals in each of our local areas will be the most useful.
 When people are aware of and understand the methods of local criminals, they are better able to analyze their security posture and take appropriate action.

-Step Two to Thinking Like a Criminal: Know Your Vulnerabilities
+Step 2: Know Your Vulnerabilities

 Study Your Neighborhood